Verdigris is an energy intelligence and building automation service.

 ||1am-7am, Oct 27th, Saturday; 1am-9am, Oct 28th, Sunday; 4am Oct 29th, Monday; 4am Oct 31th, Wednesday9

-All models indicate the potential to optimize the current HVAC systems at GLOBAL 2000 Company building.
+All models indicate the potential to optimize the current HVAC systems at Fortune 500 Company building.
 For example, HVAC systems continue to operate at levels more than necessary to maintain a comfortable occupant environment during the weekends when occupancy is minimal.
 By tuning parameter weights, Verdigris’ model can provide different suggestions for different building needs.

 HVAC Cost and Savings Tables